Harvey-OS/harvey/.github/CONTIRIBUTING.md

 ## Testing

-We have a travis-ci running against all pull-requests before we can accept your contributions.
+ We make sure Travis-CI can build your pull-requests before we can accept your contributions.

 ## Submitting changes